 Packing up and relocating somewhere new is an endeavor most of us have to undertake at least once in our life.
-It’s normal to feel overwhelmed and look up phrases like «helpful tips for moving» or «moving hacks and tips».
+It’s normal to feel overwhelmed and look up phrases like «best tips for moving» or «moving hacks and tips».
 After all, it’s not as simple as putting things in a suitcase and driving away.
 It involves plenty of advanced planning and preparation.

 This article will guide you along through the different phases of moving.
 It will explore how to prepare for the upcoming relocation and how to pack boxes in an organized and secure way — you don’t want to reach your new home with boxes full of broken items or lose hours trying to find that one thing you know you packed but don’t know in which box!

 Before getting started with the nuts and bolts of moving, there are some strategic things that you should take care of in advance to avoid unnecessary hassles down the road.

 Create a checklist and get quotes from at least three professional Movers

 Even if you have family and friends willing to give you a hand with the heavy lifting of moving, it’s wise to hire professional movers anyway.
 This ensures that no one gets hurt picking up and carrying heavy furniture, and you save plenty of hours on packing and driving an oversized vehicle on new roads.

 When creating a moving checklist, include a timeline and a realistic budget you’re comfortable spending for the move.
 Then start looking up reputable moving companies at least eight weeks before the move.

 Contact and gather quotes from three moving companies – this is a good number to quickly find a reputable crew that fits your budget without having to waste hours calling and speaking to hundreds of moving teams.